Mick Palmer (Australian politician): Territory politics

 At some point when Palmer was a Minister, he had a hostile encounter with journalist John Brendan Loizou, a self-described Marxist, at the Petty Sessions bar in Darwin.
 He ended up headbutting Loizou, going on to then say that he "snorted" Loizou.
 The incident produced the headline "Toothless MP head butts reporter" - Palmer had first removed his teeth before headbutting.
+Palmer was granted the title The Honourable by the Governor-General on March 2026.